How to Write the Columbia University Supplemental Essays

 - No author names, subtitles or explanatory remarks are needed.

-Given this clarification, here are the list item questions below and how to answer them:
+Given this clarification, here are the list item questions and how to answer them:

 List the titles of the books, essays, poetry, short stories or plays you read outside of academic courses that you enjoyed most during secondary/high school.
 (75 words or fewer)

-Similar to the previous question, this question asks you to list the books that you enjoyed, but this time for pleasure.
-Columbia wants to know that its students are avid readers and learners!
-Feel free to use this space to demonstrate your personal interests.
-If you’re a future English major, you might highlight your interest in medieval literature.
-If you’re interested in STEM, why not show off some of the theoretical physics books you’ve been reading?
+This question asks you to list some of the literature you’ve read outside of school that you enjoyed the most.
+Contrary to popular belief, this is not a trick question, and there’s no need to pick books that sound impressive!
+Columbia simply wants to make sure that its students are avid readers and learners outside the classroom!
+Feel free to use this space to demonstrate your personal interests — if you’re a future English major, you might highlight your interest in medieval literature.
+If you’re interested in physics, perhaps list the theoretical physics books you’ve been reading.

 We’re interested in learning about some of the ways that you explore your interests.
 List some resources and outlets that you enjoy, including but not limited to websites, publications, journals, podcasts, social media accounts, lectures, museums, movies, music, or other content with which you regularly engage.
 (125 words or fewer)

-Columbia would also like to know what sorts of media you’re engaging with!
-Listing other cultural media that you regularly engage with will help Columbia get a sense of your interests outside of the classroom, further allowing your inner passions to shine!
-As you think about these list questions, remember to be honest!
-Don’t try to write what you think Columbia wants to hear–be the most authentic version of yourself.
-Columbia wants to create a diverse student body with curious and quirky students.
-These lists are a great opportunity to showcase your unique interests!
-If you like to read graphic novels and explore operatic performances in your free time, don’t be afraid to list both!
+Columbia would also like to know what sorts of media you consume!
+This question is a great opportunity to further showcase your unique interests beyond academics!
+As with the previous list question, don’t try to write what you think Columbia wants to hear — be the most authentic version of yourself, as Columbia simply wants to create a diverse student body with intellectual curiosity.
+If you like to read graphic novels and explore operatic performances in your free time, this is the place to showcase it!

 Why are you interested in attending Columbia University?
 We encourage you to consider the aspect(s) that you find unique and compelling about Columbia.
 (200 words or fewer)

-As you approach the “Why Columbia” essay, try to think of Columbia-specific experiences instead of just writing about wanting to go to a “prestigious” school or wanting to study in New York City.
+As you approach the “Why Columbia” essay, try to think of Columbia-specific experiences instead of just writing about wanting to go to a prestigious school.
 You can discuss specific professors and the classes that they teach or check out some of the many clubs that Columbia has on campus!
 Special programs through Columbia are also fantastic to touch on and are definitely appealing to future Columbia students!
 Most importantly, think about your past experiences and identity and try to express how you see yourself fitting into the student body at Columbia.
+You can discuss wanting to study in New York City as part of your response, but keep in mind that this should be in addition to your other reasons as there are plenty of other great schools in NYC!

 Please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the areas of study that you noted in the application.
 (200 words or fewer)

-You might also start this question off anecdotally–maybe there was a specific memory that you have that helped you discover your passion for your given subject, or maybe your interest was cultivated over time.
-Whatever the case may be, try to pinpoint an experience that demonstrates your engagement and passion with a certain topic.
+This is the “why this major” question.
+You’ll also want to start this question off anecdotally — maybe there was a specific memory that you have that helped you discover your passion for your given subject, or maybe your interest was cultivated over time.
+Whatever the case may be, try to pinpoint an experience that demonstrates your engagement and passion for a certain topic.
 You can also connect your passion to a future career and discuss how you plan to use your interests to make a difference in your community.
 Remember to be as specific as possible and make sure that this essay is uniquely you!